fedenanni/past_news/README.md

 2. **Automatic cleanup**: When a new day starts, previous day's cache is automatically cleared

 3. **What gets cached**:
+   - ✅ Today articles
    - ✅ One week ago articles
    - ✅ Two weeks ago articles
    - ✅ One month ago articles
    - ❌ Random articles (always fetched fresh for variety)

-This means each cacheable option (one_week, two_weeks, one_month) only hits the API once per day, significantly reducing API usage from 300+ requests to typically 3-6 requests per day.
+This means each cacheable option (today, one_week, two_weeks, one_month) only hits the API once per day, significantly reducing API usage from 300+ requests to typically 4-8 requests per day.

 ## Rate Limits